Stone Music Entertainment: History

 Idol School's winning group, Fromis 9.

-In August 2017, CJ E&M Music established the High Up Entertainment joint venture with producer team Black Eyed Pilseung.
+In August 2017, CJ E&M Music established the High Up Entertainment joint venture with the production team Black Eyed Pilseung.

-In the same months, CJ E&M acquired an additional 32% of Jellyfish Entertainment's shares, beyond the 19% of the label's shares previously acquired in 2013, effectively becoming the label's largest shareholder, with a total of 51%.
+In the same month, CJ E&M acquired an additional 32% of Jellyfish Entertainment's shares, beyond the 19% of the label's shares previously acquired in 2013, effectively becoming the label's largest shareholder, with a total stake of 51%.

 In November 2017, CJ E&M Music acquired Amoeba Culture.

 In April 2018, Stone Music Entertainment was officially registered and CJ E&M later merged into Stone Music Entertainment in May 2018.

 In June 2018, Stone Music Entertainment established the exclusive label Swing Entertainment for managing Wanna One since the latter ended their contract with YMC Entertainment, with Shin Dong-il (who is the former manager under YMC Entertainment) as the label head.

 In August 2018, CJ E&M sold its 51% stake in High Up Entertainment back to Black Eyed Pilseung, making the former an independent company.

 In September 2018, Stone Music Entertainment established the exclusive label Off The Record Entertainment for managing the Produce 48 winners, Iz*One, and Idol School winners Fromis 9.

 In October 2018, Genie Music acquired distribution rights to Stone Music Entertainment's releases in digital format after it merged with the latter's sister company, CJ Digital Music.
 The two companies will still release physical albums separately.

-On January 31, 2019, Stone Music Entertainment confirmed the establishment of an exclusive label, LM Entertainment for managing Kang Daniel and Yoon Ji-sung since February 1, following the ended their contract with MMO Entertainment.
-The label is headed by Shin Dong-il who also headed their former label Swing Entertainment during the time in which Wanna One was active.
+On January 31, 2019, Stone Music Entertainment confirmed the establishment of an exclusive label, LM Entertainment for managing Kang Daniel and Yoon Ji-sung since February 1, following the ending of their contract with MMO Entertainment.
+The label is headed by Shin Dong-il, who also headed their former label Swing Entertainment during the time in which Wanna One was active.

 On April 20, 2021, Sport Kyunghang announced that CJ ENM applied to close Stone Music Entertainment from April 8.
 According to the news, CJ ENM stated that they are “working on reorganizing its sub-labels for efficiency.”

-In May 2021, CJ ENM integrated their music label Stone Music, One Effect, Studio Blue and Off Record with the launch of a new music label, Wake One Entertainment.
-The first artist TO1 were confirmed to managed under new label.
+In May 2021, CJ ENM integrated their music label Stone Music, One Effect, Studio Blue, and Off Record with the launch of a new music label, Wake One Entertainment.
+The first artist TO1 were confirmed to be managed under the new label.